 Women often cite abuse or neglect as a defense method for a divorce.
 If your spouse physically or emotionally abused you, it's within your rights to file for a divorce.
 This is also true if your spouse abused your child or pet.

 You may consider some other defense topics for a divorce.
 Abandonment, drug addiction or alcoholism, cruelty or imprisonment are some defense methods Utah women have used in divorce cases.

 Contact Us Today

 If you need help with a divorce, our attorneys offer consultations.
 We can also help you with DUI or understanding penalties from other legal issues.
-To schedule a consultation, contact us at Lokken & Associates, P.C. today.
+To schedule a consultation, contact us at Lokken & Putnam, P.C. today.